Key Takeaways

 What is MDR?

-- 24/7 threat detection and incident response
+- 24/7 threat detection and incident response, delivered by an external SOC

 SIEM tells you what happened.
 MDR helps you do something about it.
+If your team is stretched thin or your response times are measured in hours, that distinction matters.

 MDR vs SIEM: What Really Matters